Giorgi Antsukhelidze

 Giorgi Antsukhelidze (გიორგი ანწუხელიძე; 18 August 1984 – c.
-9–10 August 2008) was a Georgian soldier who was murdered during the hostilities in South Ossetia in the course of the Russia–Georgia war of August 2008.
-He is the subject of two Internet videos showing his interrogation and torture by the South Ossetian militants.
+9–10 August 2008) was a Georgian soldier who was murdered during the hostilities in Samachablo in the course of the Russo-Georgian War of August 2008.
+He is the subject of two Internet videos showing his interrogation and torture by the South Ossetian militants and Russian forces.
 He was posthumously awarded the Order of National Hero by the Georgian government in 2013.

 Military service and death

-Giorgi Antsukhelidze was born in 1984 in the village of Alvani in the highland Akhmeta district in northeast Georgia.
+Giorgi Antsukhelidze was born in 1984 in the village of Kvemo Alvani in the highland Akhmeta Municipality in northeast Georgia.
 He was conscripted in the Georgian Armed Forces in 2001.
-He then served in various units of the Georgian infantry headquartered at Senaki and then at Vaziani.
-Junior Sergeant Antsukhelidze took his service as an assistant gunner in the 41st Battalion of the 4th Infantry Brigade during the Russia–Georgia war of August 2008.
-He went missing in action on 9 August 2008 during the battle of Tskhinvali as the Georgian forces were advancing into the Shankhai district of Tskhinvali, and was considered as such until December 2008, when his body was identified using DNA testing among those retrieved from the South Ossetian military.
+He then served in various infantry units, headquartered at Senaki and then at Vaziani.
+Junior Sergeant Antsukhelidze served as an assistant gunner in the 41st Battalion of the 4th Infantry Brigade during the Russo–Georgian War of August 2008.
+He went missing in action on 9 August 2008 during the battle of Tskhinvali as Georgian forces were advancing into the Shankhai district of Tskhinvali, and was considered as such until December 2008, when his body was identified through DNA testing remains retrieved from South Ossetian militants.
 He was buried at the fraternal cemetery of Georgian soldiers at Mukhatgverdi near Tbilisi.

+Personal life

-He was survived by his wife Maka Chikviladze and two children.
+He had a wife Maka Chikviladze and two children.